Avoca, Indiana: Geography

 According to the U.S. Census Bureau, the Avoca census-designated place has an area of 5.4 sqkm, all of it recorded as land.
 The community is in the valley of Goose Creek, which flows southeast to Salt Creek, part of the White River watershed.

 Avoca Park

 The Avoca State Fish Hatchery was built in 1819 and first served as a grist mill until 1919, when it was purchased by the DNR, who began building ponds in 1923.
 The Hatchery stocked Indiana's waters with fish for years until it was decommissioned by the DNR in 2013 and fell into disrepair.
 Bedford Mayor Shawna Girgis asked Bedford Park Director, Barry Jeskewich, to restore this historical location for Lawrence County.
-Barry Jeskewich partnered with James Farmer, Indiana University Substaining Hoosier Communities to obtained a grant to preserve this beloved green space for the surrounding community.
+Barry Jeskewich partnered with James Farmer, Indiana University Sustaining Hoosier Communities to obtained a grant to preserve this beloved green space for the surrounding community.

 Avoca State Fish Hatchery was renamed Avoca Park and Recreation and is now in the hands of the local community.